leightkt/COVID-Boredom-Buster/README.md

 Future iterations could include an option for a user to add their own activities and include these user activities in the random suggestions.
 Full login could be implemented with a username and password.
 Users could rate activities or check off ones they've tried.

 ## TECHNOLOGY
-This app was created using Ruby on Rails, ActiveRecord, Javascript, and SQLite3.
+This app was created using Ruby on Rails, ActiveRecord, Javascript, HTML, CSS, and SQLite3.

 ## DEPLOYMENT
 To use this app, download the files, cd into the backend folder, and run bundle install, then rails db:migrate.
 Run your rails server on port 9000 with rails s -p 9000.
 Cd into your frontend and run lite-server.

-# COVID-Boredom-Buster
+## DEMONSTRATION
+A demostration of the app can be viewed here: https://youtu.be/jVhWBMEuKho